QuantumGraphBuilder

 Constructing a QuantumGraphBuilder will run queries for existing datasets with empty data IDs (including but not limited to init inputs and outputs), in addition to resolving the given pipeline graph and testing for existence of the output run collection.

-The build method splits the pipeline graph into independent subgraphs, then calls the abstract method process_subgraph on each, to allow concrete implementations to populate the rough graph structure (the QuantumGraphSkeleton class) and search for existing datasets (further populating the builder’s existing_datasets struct).
+The build method splits the pipeline graph into independent subgraphs, then calls the abstract method process_subgraph on each, to allow concrete implementations to populate the rough graph structure (the QuantumGraphSkeleton class), including searching for existing datasets.
 The build method then:

 • assembles lsst.daf.butler.Quantum instances from all data IDs in the skeleton;